 A conservatorship is a legal arrangement where someone is appointed to make decisions for another person who cannot do so themselves.
 This typically happens when someone is no longer capable of making personal or financial decisions, such as due to a stroke or other incapacitating condition.
 Sometimes, a person may still be capable but wants to appoint someone else to help them.
 For example, an elderly person may want their son or daughter to assist with managing their finances.

 In Connecticut, there are two types of conservatorships:

 - Making personal decisions like medical care or housing.

 - Although, sometimes, one person can have for both roles.

 The process for establishing a conservatorship is handled in Connecticut probate courts.

 How Can I Get Help with Becoming a Conservator?

-Our law firm is guided by Attorney Paul Ganim.
-He has nearly 25 years of legal experience and has handled conservatorships in a wide range of circumstances.
-Attorney Ganim is also an appointed Probate Judge in Bridgeport, a position he has held since 1998.
-As such, he is unable to act as legal counsel for those who have matters before the Bridgeport Probate Court, but we can recommend a competent lawyer who can.
-However, our lawyers do handle conservatorship matters before all other probate courts in Connecticut, including the probate courts in Fairfield, New Haven, Stamford, Norwalk, Trumbull, Westport, Easton, Monroe, Wilton and Redding.
+Our law firm is led by Attorney Paul Ganim, who has dealt with conservatorships in various situations.
+He is also a Probate Judge in Bridgeport, but due to his judicial role, he cannot act as legal counsel for matters in the Bridgeport Probate Court.
+However, we can recommend a competent lawyer who can assist you.
+Our lawyers handle conservatorship matters in all other probate courts in Connecticut, including Fairfield, New Haven, Stamford, Norwalk, Trumbull, Westport, Easton, Monroe, Wilton, and Redding.

-If you are interested in becoming a conservator, you probably have a lot of questions.
-We invite you to contact us at 203-864-6625 for a free consultation with our conservatorship lawyer.
+If you’re interested in becoming a conservator and have questions, we invite you to contact us at 203-908-3100 for a free consultation with our conservatorship lawyer.